Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Strong and electroweak production of two gauge bosons

 A measurement of \WpWm\ production cross-sections~\cite{STDM-2017-24} is performed in the $e^\pm\mu^\mp$ final state, based on a partial data sample of 36~\ifb.
 The number of events due to top-quark pair production, the largest background, is reduced by rejecting events containing jets with a transverse momentum exceeding 35~\GeV.
 The inclusive fiducial cross-section, six differential distributions and the cross-section as a function of the jet-veto transverse momentum threshold are measured and compared with several theoretical predictions.
 Constraints on anomalous EW gauge boson self-interactions are derived, using the transverse momentum of the leading lepton (see Figure~\ref{fig:ww:diff}(a)) in a dimension-6 EFT framework.

 A complementary measurement~\cite{STDM-2018-34} is targeting \WpWm\ production in associations with jets with a transverse momentum of at least 30~\GeV.
 Two additional measurements use a subselection with high-transverse-momentum jets of $\pt > 200$~\GeV.
 The background from top-quark pair production is considerably reduced by rejecting events containing jets with $b$-hadron decays.
 The fiducial \WpWm\ cross-section is determined with an uncertainty of $10\%$ in a maximum-likelihood fit.
 Differential cross-sections (see Figure~\ref{fig:ww:diff}(b)) are measured as a function of twelve observables that comprehensively describe the kinematics of \WpWm\ events.
-The measurements are compared with state-of-the-art theory calculations and excellent agreement with predictions is observed.
+Excellent agreement is observed with state-of-the-art MC generators~\cite{Sjostrand:2014zea,Frederix:2012ps,Bothmann:2019yzt,Hamilton_2016}, where the $gg$-initiated component is modelled by \sherpa~2.2.2 and with NNLO(QCD)+NLO(EW) fixed-order calculations by MATRIX~\cite{Grazzini18,Grazzini_2020b,Kallweit_2015}.
 Improved limits on the EFT Wilson coefficient $c_W$ are obtained compared to earlier inclusive measurements~\cite{STDM-2017-24} if quadratic terms are neglected, but they are still weaker than those obtained from \Zjj\ events~\cite{STDM-2017-27}.